-Until now, it has been incredibly difficult to track volunteer activity and connect their work to the success of your organization.
+EverTrue allows programs to easily track volunteer activity and connect the volunteer's work on behalf of the institution to the success of your organization.

 You can easily track the performance (dollars raised and participation) in every pool.
 While volunteers can log in to see the stats themselves, it’s also good to regularly update them on progress by email.
-It helps keep pushing volunteers into the app and serves as a reminder for them to complete their assignments.
+It encourages volunteers to return into the app and serves as a reminder for them to complete tasks.
 You can track user adoption by accessing the number of times a volunteer has logged into Volunteer by EverTrue as well as see their last login date and time in the admin view.

 There is also the reality that for some volunteers, it may be hard for them to complete their responsibilities.
 It’s really important not just to track the volunteers that are doing their jobs, but also recognize when a volunteer isn’t doing the work needed to support your organization.

 If there seems to be a lack of activity, be comfortable reaching out to the volunteer to double-check that they’re performing their tasks.
 If they are doing their job but not recording it, be sure to emphasize the importance of recording their work and how it helps your team.